 As the sun sets, the Yang energy on earth retreats, while the Yin energy takes over.
 To shower past sunset, when the Yin energy is strong, would thus invite trouble to your health.
-Do yourself a favour: take relatively-warm showers in the daytime where possible, don’t prolong your bathing time unnecessarily (you can still sing outside of that shower), and blowdry your hair super-dry after each wash.
+Do yourself a favour: take relatively-warm showers in the daytime where possible, don’t prolong your bathing time unnecessarily (you can still sing outside of that shower), and blowdry your hair after each wash.

 My TCM teacher advised to sleep early, by 10pm if you don’t wish to destroy your health (the ideal time to sleep is 8.30pm, or two hours after sunset).
 This has to do with different meridien channels coming into activity at different time-slots, and they can’t do work if you’re still not in deep sleep.

-Over-working out would deplete your qi too much.
+Over-working out will deplete your qi.

 Running 5km at one shot is considered over-working out.
 A hot yoga class, even once a week, is considered too much.

-Ever since I heard that my heart does not have much power, which is a reason why any form of running always used to make me feel like dying, I refuse to do any hardcore exercise now.
-Bye any gym memberships, bye too to any Zumba packages.
+Ever since my TCM physician diagnosed that my heart does not have much strength, which was the reason why any form of running always used to make me feel like dying (and also why I had breathing difficulties on my first trip to Bhutan), I refuse to do any hardcore exercise now.
+Bye any gym memberships, bye too Zumba – I don’t need to consider you anymore.
 I won’t even take power yoga classes.
-Now, I go for one or two yoga classes a week, and taiji about two hours in a week.
-All is good.
-All you need to stay mobile, is to get your joints moving often.
+Now, I go for one or two yoga classes a week, and practise taiji about two hours a week.

 We’re stepping into a new decade in a few hours’ time.
 I really wanted to write this post to share more TCM information.
 Hope it will benefit you and your loved ones!